 Yet, as technology evolves, so have the uses and the users of TTS.
 You may not need TTS, but you’ll certainly want it!
 TTS can make life easier and make you more efficient.

 The teaching style, Universal Design for Learning (UDL), follows in the same vein to help all learners be successful.
 Teachers of all grade levels who promote UDL use a combination of auditory, visual and kinesthetic techniques through the use of technology and adaptable lesson plans.
+Another useful way to use TTS in the classroom is for proofreading.

 Even if you identify as a kinesthetic or visual learner, science says adding an auditory method may help you retain information.
 Who would say no to that?